mcfarlm3/docs-v2/content/influxdb/v2.0/write-data/best-practices/schema-design.md

 #### Flux example to query schemas

-The following Flux examples show how to calculate the average `temp` for blueberries in the `north` region; both for schema 1 and schema 2.
+The following Flux examples show how to calculate the average `temp` for blueberries in the `north` region; both for Schema 1 and Schema 2.

 ```js
 // Schema 1 -  Query for multiple data encoded in a single tag